 See the parking map page for more information.

-Overnight parking is available for qualifying residents in designated areas only.
+Overnight parking is available for residents between 11th and 8th Avenues with a special permit in the municipal ramp.
 Residents that qualify for overnight parking must have a specific residential parking pass for overnight parking.
 For more information please contact City Hall at 952-935-8474.

 Note: Gallery Flats residents must purchase a parking permit from Gallery Flats Management instead of the City.